 To fill your rooms with a global flavor, use stencils that echo the designs of your favorite global pieces.
 This latticework stencil creates a Moroccan star pattern that works with the pattern along the bottom edge of the seating.to create the feeling of a North African lounge.
-And together they create the perfect backdrop for a pop of floral pink.Continue to 4 of 15 below.
+And together, they create the perfect backdrop for a pop of floral pink.Continue to 4 of 15 below.

 04 of 15

-Another beautiful ode to the starry nights in Marrakesh.Continue to 5 of 15 below.
+This is another beautiful ode to the starry nights in Marrakesh.Continue to 5 of 15 below.

 05 of 15